Stationery Lists for 2018

 The principal is also available throughout the year to see parents about any concerns.

 When children start school they are eager to learn to read.
 We ask parents to support their children and the teacher—building on the children’s enthusiasm by praising and encouraging their efforts.
-Like learning anything new, practice is needed to embed the new skills, so regular reading at home and at school make a lot of difference to children’s achievement.
+Like learning anything new, practice is needed to embed the new skills, so regular reading at home and at school makes a big difference to children’s achievement.
 Reading is a complex process and children learn at different rates, even within the same family.
 If you are concerned about your child’s progress, please see the classroom teacher as your first port of call.

 Parents will help their children best by showing interest, listening to the child read, talking about the story and reading with the child at every opportunity.